 So, it’s an affordable setup to maintain as well, which is pretty awesome.

 Now, if you’re in the market and aren’t wanting to spend that much money, then check out Ottlite.
 I know a lot of hobbyists swear by them, and they are priced more affordably.
 I haven’t used them for painting, but I have seen them and they look like they’d work well, and they are pretty cheap to buy.

 Speaking of hobby supplies, I’ve got an article covering my list of must-have supplies.
 That list covers stuff like this, but also the other stuff you’ll need for modeling, sculpting, etc. It’s a complete list with a lot of stuff, some you may not have even thought about.

 I also have a list of supplies that every miniature painter needs as well.
 This is the same sort of list mentioned above, but with everything you’ll need to paint miniatures.
 You’ll find must-have items, as well as some more expensive items that aren’t required but sure are nice to have.

-What are you using for lighting while you paint?
+What are you using for a setup while you paint?